nicholaswilde/recipes/docs/soups-and-stews/spinach-tortellini-soup-by-joanna-gaines.md

 ### Step 2

-Add the vegetable broth, fire-roasted tomatoes, and Italian seasoning and bring to a rolling boil.
+Add the [vegetable broth][1], fire-roasted tomatoes, and Italian seasoning and bring to a rolling boil.
 Add the tortellini and cannellini beans and cook until the tortellini are cooked through, about 2 minutes.

 ### Step 3